Pilot in fatal Kobe crash had no alcohol or drugs in system

-FILE PHOTO: Fans gather around a mural to pay respects to Kobe Bryant after a helicopter crash killed the retired basketball star, in Los Angeles, California, U.S., January 28, 2020.
+FILE PHOTO: A mural of late NBA great Kobe Bryant is pictured during the public memorial for him, his daughter Gianna Bryant and seven others killed in a helicopter crash, at the Staples Center in Los Angeles, California, U.S., February 24, 2020.
 REUTERS/Kyle Grillot

 May 16, 2020